DioxusLabs/dioxus/docs/reference/src/guide/custom_renderer.md

     end
 ```

 To help in building a Dom, native core provides four traits: State, ChildDepState, ParentDepState, and NodeDepState and a RealDom struct.
+The ChildDepState, ParentDepState, and NodeDepState provide a way to discribe how some information in a node relates to that of its relatives.
+By providing how to build a single node from its relations, native-core will derive a way to update the state of all nodes for you with ```#[derive(State)]```.
+Once you have a state you can provide it as a generic to RealDom.
+RealDom provides all of the methods to interact and update your new dom.

 ```rust
 use dioxus_native_core::node_ref::*;